GIScience/ors-netascore-workshop-agile-24/tutorial/openrouteservice.md

 └───elevation_cache
 └───files
 │       glasgow-latest.osm.pbf
-│       glasgow_walkability_index.csv
+│       netascore_glasgow_converted.csv
 └───graphs
 └───logs
 ```

 Now that the data is ready, take a look at what the headers of the csv file contain by using the command `head
-files/glasgow_walkability_index.csv` - you will need to know the column name of the walkability index value for when
+files/netascore_glasgow_converted.csv` - you will need to know the column name of the walkability index value for when
 you query to get results.
 In our case, the column is called `index_walk`.

 To make use of this data in the graph building, you need to modify the `ors-config.yml` file.
 Change the `walking`